EliBukin/camera_server/README.md

 ### Multiple Cameras

-The server automatically detects all available cameras using `v4l2-ctl`.
-A drop-down menu on the main page lets you switch between them by name.
-The first detected device is used by default when the application starts.
+The server automatically discovers all usable cameras using `v4l2-ctl`.
+On startup it attempts each detected device until one successfully initializes.
+A drop-down menu on the main page lets you switch between cameras by name.

 ### Timelapse Capture